GoogleChrome/web.dev/src/site/content/en/blog/fast-playback-with-preload/index.md

 media playback by actively preloading resources depending on your use case.

 {% Aside %}
-  Unless specified otherwise, this article also applies to the audio element.
+  Information in this article also applies to the audio element.
 {% endAside %}

 <figure>